anoma/nspec/docs/preface.md

 Anoma specs use formal languages to complement natural language and our list of requests is growing a second element:

-- _Please let us know if the English language descriptions or not precise enough!_
+- _Please let us know if the English language descriptions are not precise enough!_

 - _Please let us know if the formal specification does not match the English language descriptions!_